 Some of the more common situations in nursing home abuse cases include the following:

-Breach of Statutory or Regulatory Rights.
-In many states, including New Jersey, there are statutes or regulations that establish the minimum standard of care a nursing home must provide.
-An experienced nursing home abuse lawyer can help determine whether the nursing home responsible for a resident’s injuries breached one of these rules.
+1.Breach of Statutory or Regulatory Rights.
+In many states, including New Jersey, there are statutes or regulations that can help to establish the minimum standard of care a nursing home must provide.
+An experienced nursing home abuse lawyer, such as the legal team at Davis & Brusca, LLC, can help determine whether the nursing home responsible for a resident’s injuries breached one of these rules.

-Third-Party Responsibility.
+5. Third-Party Responsibility.
 Over 4 million elderly people are victimized by psychological or physical abuse or neglect every year.
 In some cases, nursing home staff members, outside contractors, food vendors, or manufacturers of medical equipment and supplies may be held liable instead of or in addition to the nursing home.

-Under staffing.
+6. Under staffing.
 Many nursing homes are severely understaffed, which can result in neglect and other problems, such as medication errors, bedsores, abnormal patient weight loss, or intentional abuse due to an overworked employee losing their cool.